Why You Need to Add Squats to Your Exercise Routine

 As mentioned above, many people are scared to squat, due to fear of awakening old knee injuries.
 Ironically, the exact opposite is true.
 When you squat, the increased blood flow to the knees combined with the range of motion removes waste build-up and stretches old scar tissue, which relieves pain.

 The result?
 Stronger and more flexible muscles and tendons, which reduce the chance of future injury.
-As you get older, it’s important to keep your heart and cardiovascular system strong, but just as important is keeping the largest group of muscles in your body strong, flexible, and sturdy.
+As you get older, it’s essential to keep your heart and cardiovascular system strong, but as important is keeping the largest group of muscles in your body strong, flexible, and sturdy.

 Squats do it all.
 They use your entire body weight to perform, which requires more effort of your body and gives you both an aerobic workout as well as strengthening.
 And squats are easy to do.
 In fact, it’s a rather basic and straightforward exercise in its performance, but it does so much for your health and overall fitness.